javierfigueroacl/pokemon-desk-organizer/README.md

 These are some of the features that are in the works for this demo project:

 - Use of mock data if API data fails: Currently I am using a public API to show this demo.
 However I do not know if that API will still be available in the future.
 I will add mock data in case the API is shut down in the future so this demo can still be used.
-- Limit the number of cards that can the added to a desk and show "cards added / total cards" in the desk's list.
 - Filter by type of card.
 These filters will be seen in the card info as well.
 - Update dependencies: The dependencies are a little bit outdated.
 Since this project is used as portfolio, I will update to use the latest React and ES features.
 This is an ongoing work.